 REL 151 Religion and the Meaning of Existence (3) Basic ideas and issues in contemporary religious thought about the meaning of existence.
 DH

-REL 200 Understanding the Hebrew Bible (3) Examines the Hebrew Bible (Old Testament) as an expression of the religious life, history, and thought of ancient Israel and as a sacred text within later Judaism and Christianity.
+REL 200 Understanding the Old Testament (Hebrew Bible) (3) Examines the Old Testament (Hebrew Bible) as an expression of the religious life, history, and thought of ancient Israel and as a sacred text within later Judaism and Christianity.
 DH

 REL 201 Understanding the New Testament (3) Origin and development of early Christian message as set forth in the New Testament; special attention to Jesus and Paul.
 DH

 REL 202 Understanding Indian Religions (3) Historical survey of the teachings and practices of major religious traditions of India.
 DH

 REL 203 Understanding Chinese Religions (3) Taoist, Confucian, Buddhist and folk beliefs and practices in their social and historical context.
 Repeatable one time.
 DH

 REL 204 Understanding Japanese Religions (3) Broad survey, with primary focus on Shinto, Buddhist, and modern sectarian movements, analyzed in relation to social and cultural themes of major historical periods.
 DH

 REL 205 Understanding Hawaiian Religion (3) Major teachings and practices from ancient times to present, their cultural influence; analysis of religious texts; relation to other traditions of Oceania and to Christianity.
 DH